Skip to main content

 The Rebuild

-For a business centered on calm relaxation, it was an impossible fit.
 The situation worsened when the daycare played loud music to mask the noise.
 The bass vibrated through the building, shaking shelves and disrupting treatments.
 Clients who came in for a peaceful facial sometimes heard barking during their appointments.
-The noise was so constant that Yennie often suffered nightmares from it.
-For nearly two years, Yennie and Eric debated what to do.
-At times, they considered relocating entirely or even closing the location just to escape the constant disruption.
+The noise was so constant and unsettling that Yennie often suffered nightmares from it.

-When the neighboring tenant moved out during COVID, an unexpected opportunity appeared.
-Even though Beautyfluff was already under severe financial strain and operating deep in the red, Yennie and Eric made a bold decision: they would take over the neighboring space.
-This wasn’t expansion for the sake of growth, but about protecting the environment they had worked so hard to build.
-By securing the adjacent space, they could finally guarantee the peaceful experience their clients expected.
+Even though Beautyfluff was already under severe financial strain and operating deep in the red, Yennie and Eric made a bold decision.
+They would take over the neighboring space.

 At that moment, Beautyfluff had no staff, no active memberships, and no clear timeline for recovery.
 Reopening meant starting over.
-But securing the additional space meant they could finally control the atmosphere around them and build the environment they had always envisioned.
+But starting over also meant making choices about what kind of business would return.
+Securing the additional space gave them more than square footage.
+It gave them control, clarity, and the chance to rebuild more deliberately than before.

 Before the pandemic, their long-term plans had included launching an academy, expanding their skincare line, and developing regenerative medical wellness services.
-COVID may have delayed those plans, but it didn’t erase them.
-When asked if she would change anything about the years before the pandemic, Yennie didn't dwell on regret.
+COVID delayed those plans, but it didn’t erase them.
+If anything, the crisis clarified how much Beautyfluff still had the potential to become.

 The journey forward would require rebuilding, but the foundation remained.
 And so did the vision.
+It was stripped-down, hard-won, shaped by grief, endurance, and the decision to keep going anyway.

 Comments